lukingroup/pylabnet/README.md

 ```bash
 openssl req -new -x509 -days 365 -nodes -out pylabnet.pem -keyout pylabnet.pem
 ```
 You may adjust the value of the `days` flag in order to change the period over which the key is valid.
-This private key file `pylabnet.pem` should be placed into the `C:/Windows/System32` (Windows) or the `/etc/ssl/certs` (Linux) directory of the machine it is generated on.
+This private key file `pylabnet.pem` should be placed into `C:\Windows\System32` (Windows) or `/etc/ssl/certs` (Linux).
 On Windows, one of the easiest way to run OpenSSL is using the Git Bash shell that is installed together with Git for Windows.

 #### Configuration and environment files

-* Create a configuration file `static_proxy.json` in the `pylabnet/configs` subfolder with the following fields:
+* Create a configuration file `pylabnet/configs/static_proxy.json` with the following fields:
 ```
 {
     "logger_path": "C:\\pylabnet_logs", # Only required for master logger (i.e. running pylabnet_master)